mozmeao/agile-task-force/how-we-work/mozdotorgdurable.md

 - `Blocked` - Tasks that can not move forward and require some action to get moving.
 - `Needs Review` - Tasks that need review (creative/pr etc) to move forward.
 - `Fire` -  Urgent request that should take priority over other work.
+This could be work that has legal, financial or firefox download ramifications.
+Fire requests should always be vetted with the Team Lead to determine priority.
 - `Project` - Should only be used for cards on the Project Board.
 - _* Team_ -  Should only be used for cards on the Project Board.